mmccarty/mmccarty.github.io/about.md

 their own, which meant that I was fortunate to have grown up in a large family, and as the cool uncle.

-My mother was a graduate from the University of Kentucky and taught children with special-needs.
-Shortly after I arrived, she retired due to illness, however she would often work as a substitute teacher, and, of course, care for me.
-My father served in the US Army during the Vietnam War, where he learned to speak Vietnamese.
-Later, while stationed in Alaska, he led one of the first rescue teams into Valdez after the great earthquake in 1964.
-After the he left the military, he worked tireless at a steal plant for 30 years to provide for the family.
-He loved the outdoors and especially fishing.

 ## Academic and Early Career
 I attended university at Morehead State University in the department of Math and Physics where I received a dual degree in Computer Science and Physics.